S3 Object lifecycle can be managed by using a lifecycle configuration, which defines how S3 manages objects during their lifetime.

 S3 Object lifecycle management allows 2 types of behavior

-Expiration where the objects are permanently deleted
+Expiration where the objects expire and are permanently deleted

-Lifecycle Management can be configured with Versioning, which allows storage of one current object version and zero or more non current object versions
+Lifecycle Management can be configured with Versioning, which allows storage of one current object version and zero or more non-current object versions

 Object’s lifecycle management applies to both Non Versioning and Versioning enabled buckets

 Transitioning period is considered from the object’s creation date

 Transitioning period for the current object is calculated for the object creation date